Home / Tax Appeals Commission / Frequently Asked Questions – General

 41. Who is the opposing party I should copy when submitting documents?

-The attorney at the Department of Finance and Administration that is assigned to your case.
+The attorney at the DFA who will be assigned to your case.

 42. What type of taxes can be appealed to the Tax Appeals Commission?